 None of these events are guaranteed to happen.
 You may experience one of these events and come out of it relatively unscathed.
 If something does happen, you could have to deal with the financial fallout for years to come.
 It will likely cost you far more than a homeowners insurance policy would.

 Why You Need Home Insurance

 Even if you aren’t legally required to obtain homeowners insurance, at the end of the day, you still need it if you want to protect your most valuable asset adequately.

 What’s more, homeowners insurance offers protection to more than just your house, including:

 Protect Your Belongings

 Luckily, your personal belongings are also covered by your home insurance policy.
 You may not be able to get your items back, but at the very least, you will have the funds to replace them.
-Like your bike or laptop, some valuable items are still protected under your home insurance policy when they are stolen or damaged outside of your house.
+Like your bike or laptop, some valuable items are still protected under your home insurance policy when stolen or damaged outside your house.

 The extent of that coverage depends on your policy, but every little bit helps.
-Further, you may be able to get a discount on your contents coverage by installing security upgrades, such as cameras or an alarm system.
+Further, you may get a discount on your contents coverage by installing security upgrades, such as cameras or an alarm system.
 As a bonus, these relatively simple upgrades may also increase the value of your home.

-Home insurance protects you and other members of your household from potential litigation, as most policies have some amount of personal liability coverage.
+Home insurance protects you and other household members from potential litigation, as most policies have some amount of personal liability coverage.
 This coverage means that you are protected if you damage someone else’s property, injure or harm someone, or are otherwise found to be legally responsible for an incident at your home.
 It may cover everything, but depending on your policy, it could help pay for medical bills, legal costs, repairs, or replacement items.